Grace Changes Everything.

 He shows up when I’m not sure what to do.

-He lets me know He’s here for me, and He does it in the most amazing ways!
+He lets me know He’s here for me and does it in the most amazing ways!

 He even sends me messages to remind me that I’m loved.